 ‘Heroin‘ is from The Velvet Underground’s 1967 debut album The Velvet Underground & Nico and, of course, is about Heroin abuse and the effects is has on those that uses it.

 At the album’s release that, along with themes like prostitution and sadomosochism, meant it was just about as big of a flop as it could possibly be, as just about everyone refused to promote it or play it.

-But what I have always thought the most fascinating about this album is its history of going from one that most people hated when it was first released, and most radio stations refused to play to one, only 30 years later, being called one of the greatest albums of all time.
+But what I have always thought the most fascinating about this album is its history of going from one that most people hated when it was first released, and most radio stations refused to play, to one only 30 years later now being called one of the greatest albums of all time.

 In other words, in just three decades, The Velvet Underground was not only vindicated for the music they produced, they also went from social pariahs to musical geniuses in the minds of many.